nakulkush/Geosphere-Where-Am-I/README.md

 1. Click the "Find My Location" button.
 2. Allow the browser to access your location.
-3. View detailed information about your current country.
+3. View detailed information about your current country and all neighboring countries.

 ## 🛠️ Technologies Used